Neck and Arm Pain

 When surgery is required as part of the treatment plan, Dr. Johans will sit down with each patient to discuss their treatment goals, risks involved with the operation, possible benefits, and answer all questions in detail before proceeding.
 If a referral to a non-surgeon is needed instead, he provides one quickly so that patients can get help immediately without wasting any time.

-If you're experiencing neck pain in the Boise area and need a neck or cervical neurosurgeon specialist who provides an individualized approach towards every patient's case while keeping their best interests at heart at all times – look no further than Dr. Timothy Johans.
+If you or a loved one is experiencing arm, shoulder or hand pain, numbness, weakness or tingling in the Boise area and need a neck or cervical neurosurgeon specialist who provides an individualized approach towards every patient's case while keeping their best interests at heart at all times – look no further than Dr. Timothy Johans

 There are many different causes of neck pain.
-So many that frequently it is challenging to make a quick diagnosis.
+Frequently it is challenging to make a quick diagnosis.
 We'll look at various reasons, such as inflammation, infection, and severe conditions like trauma or cancer.
-Most commonly, it is a disc herniation, a bone spur, or neck joint inflammation.
+Most commonly, it is a disc herniation, a bone spur, or neck joint inflammation

 You can treat most neck pain at home with simple anti-inflammatory medicines.
 However, it is time to go to your doctor when those home remedies no longer give the relief they once did.

-For example, if the neck pain doesn't resolve with simple anti-inflammatory medications or it starts going in your arm, especially if there is weakness or numbness, it is time to go to your physician.
-Once pain, weakness, or numbness persists for more than six weeks, it is crucial to consult a Dr. Johans immediately.
+For example, if the neck pain doesn't resolve with simple anti-inflammatory medications or it starts going in your arm, it is time to go to your physician.
+However once pain, weakness, or numbness is experienced in your arm, it is crucial to consult a Dr. Johans immediately.
 These symptoms could result from nerve damage, which is potentially irreversible.
 Seeking treatment earlier on will give patients a high chance of recovery.
 Weakness or numbness is a big red flag that the nerves are dying, and help is needed immediately.

-Another reason to seek the help of Dr. Johans is when your arm or hand begins experiencing weakness or numbness that radiates down to the fingers.
+Another reason to seek the help of Dr. Johans is when your arm or hand begins experiencing weakness or numbness.
 These effects can be permanent, so you need to get into the neurosurgeon's office quickly when they start.
 Whatever sensation you lose might be gone forever.
 It can also be helpful to bring a description of your job and its physical requirements to the first consultation with Dr. Johans so he can have a clear picture of what your post-op goals and needs might be.

 It is essential to understand that when you are sent to a neurosurgeon for a consultation, it doesn't automatically mean that you will have an operation.
 Thanks to the effectiveness of at-home remedies, you usually won't have an operation.
 However, the red flags of weakness, numbness, cancer, tumor, trauma, and pain control issues call for more immediate surgery.